 What keeps the free whitepaper for business really ready

 First of all, it is exciting to see that the paper appeals to both those interested in the profession and companies.
 The result is a universal guide that covers the field of activity of the social media manager.
 The requirement profile according to BVCM, which was already published in July 2012, is thus integrated into a larger framework.

 For companies, this means they have a basis to formulate their job postings.
 While more and more people in the market are hearing that companies are looking for qualified staff for cooperating partners, the BVCM is sending a clear signal and helping to emancipate itself.
 After all, there are reasons why qualified personnel are not kept - and only very rarely is it the lack of money or tasks.

 The exact list of abilities can already be used in the display to provide a clear framework: If an all-rounder is sought, the activities must be presented accordingly with qualifications and abilities.
 But this is not enough, because even for job interviews, the guide to a checklist can be reworked.
 In this way, the Federal Association for Community Management offers a clear development aid on the market.

 The goal: professionalisation of the professional image

-However, if one reads Vivian Plein's own goal, I believe that this activity comes a little too late.
-In another post I described that the Backward integration of digital departments into the classic corporate structure currently take place.
-I referred to the Global Head of Digital, Vincent Stuhlen, of L'Oreal.
-If one continues this idea, then one must ask the question, if and to which extent the social media manager must express itself as an independent job profile and professionalize.
+However, if you read Vivian Plein's own target, I believe that this activity is a little late.
+In another article I described that the backward integration of digital departments into the classic corporate structure is currently taking place.
+I referred to the Global Head of Digital, Vincent Stuhlen, from L'Oreal.
+If you continue with this thought, you have to ask whether and to what extent the social media manager must develop and professionalize as an independent job description.